maxmlv/epam-homework/database/part1/README.md

 # Part 1 of the Database task

-## Working with MySQL on locl machine
+## Working with MySQL on local machine

 1. Download MySQL server for your OS on VM.
 2. Install MySQL server on VM.